Things To Do With Other People

 This is an ultra-basic article.
-At times it will talk about stuff that's quite obvious.
-Maybe you're wondering why I'd even think to write down such common sense information.
-But this is a pretty common question I get through email.
-Someone will write me and say, "I want to invite people to hang out with me, but I have no idea what to do with them."
-I've seen similar sentiments on forums.
-People will post something like, "I don't have many friends.
+At times it will talk about stuff most people find quite obvious.
+Maybe you're wondering why I'd even think to write down such "common sense" information.
+It's because I often got the question through email.
+Readers would write me and ask, "I want to invite people to hang out with me, but I have no idea what to do with them."
+I've seen similar things on forums.
+Posts woud say something like, "I don't have many friends.
 What do people my age actually do in their free time?"
 I'll talk about some general principles first, then list some common things friends do together.

 Some principles of doing things with other people